HuyAms/typescript-playground/README.md

 ## Object and Array look up

-I found this very funny
+I found this very funny.
+So be careful

 ```ts
 type IdToName = {[id: string]: string};